forio/flow.js/documentation/index.html.md

 <a name="templates"></a>
 #### Working with Templates

-Several common JavaScript libraries embed a simple template engine, including `lodash.js`, which Flow.js [already requires](#using_in_project)as one of its dependencies.
+Several common JavaScript libraries embed a simple template engine, including `lodash.js`, which Flow.js [already requires](#using_in_project) as one of its dependencies.
 You can use this templating in your project's user interface.

 Some basic examples are [adding variables to an enclosing tag](./generated/dom/attributes/binds/default-bind-attr/) and [working with array variables](./generated/dom/attributes/foreach/default-foreach-attr/):